 - Your dog is a puppy.
 Puppies with chronic digestive problems need faster intervention.

 Your vet can rule out parasites, inflammatory bowel disease, EPI, and true food allergies.
-EPI in particular is worth testing for early in a Shepherd with persistent digestive problems, since it requires enzyme supplementation rather than just a food change.
+EPI in particular is worth testing for early when a dog from this breed has persistent digestive problems, since it requires enzyme supplementation rather than just a food change.
 The AKC’s guide to common digestive problems provides additional context on when to seek professional help.

-For a broader look at feeding guidelines and portion sizes, visit our German Shepherd feeding hub.
+For portion guidance and feeding schedules by age, visit our German Shepherd feeding hub.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →